 Makena Beach, also known as Oneloa Beach or, more commonly, Big Beach, definitely lives up to its name.
 It’s a vast, white sand beach that stretches over 1.5 miles long.
-Located in sunny South Maui, it’s a great place to hang out with friends and family all day long.
+It’s a great place to hang out with friends and family all day in sunny South Maui.

-I have great memories of visiting my friends on Maui and immediately jumping into the car and driving down to Big Beach from the airport.
+I have great memories of visiting my friends on Maui, immediately jumping into the car, and driving down to Big Beach from the airport.
 The waves are generally small, so it’s a perfect spot to lounge around on a beach float or paddleboard.

 Speaking of paddle boarding, check out this highly-rated Private Beginner Paddle Boarding Lesson right on Makena Beach.
 Paddle boarding is an incredibly relaxing activity, and doing it while being able to explore the Maui coastline is a big bonus.

 I should warn you that if you walk far enough down Big Beach, you will end up at Little Beach.
 Little Beach is a well-known nude beach, so do with that information what you will.

 See Related: Best Vacation Dresses for Summer & Beach Trips

 The Old Lahaina Luau is one of the most well-known Maui attractions and the best luau in the Hawaiian islands.
 The luau opened its doors in 1986 and has been a mainstay of Lahaina ever since.

 When you enter the luau, you are immediately immersed in the warm aloha spirit by friendly greeters who gift you a lei or shell necklace.
 A live band performs Hawaiian music throughout the evening, and professional hula dancers beautifully tell tales and the history of Hawaii.